the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

   :::

-## Create dropdown navbar item component
+## Create a dropdown navbar item component

 Create a wrapper component for the default `DropdownNavbarItem` component: